yktoo/yktoo.com/content/blog/0205/index.en.md

 tags: ["graffiti", "Leeuwarden", "Netherlands", "tower"]
 ---

 I'd like to show you a bit of northern Dutch summer in our damp off-season.
-Last June we've visited the city of [Leeuwarden][wiki:en:Leeuwarden] (Frisian: {{< fl "Ljouwert" >}}), situated in the very north of Holland.
+Last June we've visited the city of {{< wiki "Leeuwarden" "en" "Leeuwarden" >}} (Frisian: {{< fl "Ljouwert" >}}), situated in the very north of Holland.
 It is the capital city of the Friesland province, which is famous for its language that makes very little sense to an average Dutch.

 <!--more-->

 ## Oldehove {#oldehove}

-One of the most noteworthy places in Leeuwarden is the leaning tower of [Oldehove][wiki:en:Oldehove_(tower)].
+One of the most noteworthy places in Leeuwarden is the leaning tower of {{< wiki "Oldehove_(tower)" "en" "Oldehove" >}}.
 {{< imgfig "https://4.bp.blogspot.com/-aWtU5ZSPtcc/UhoJbb4b6eI/AAAAAAAAZdQ/6GmdcH00mi0/s1600/dsc09752.picasaweb.jpg" >}}

 The tower is leaning more than the famous tower of Pisa.
 The cause was not discovered until recently, and it seems to be a very unfortunate coincidence.